apache/mynewt-site/docs/network/ble/ble_intro.md

 * LE Data Length Extension for higher throughput
 * **Coming Soon**: Assigning an Internet Protocol (IP) address (complaint with the IPv6 or 6LoWPAN standard) to a Bluetooth device through Internet Protocol Support Profile (IPSP)

+The Bluetooth 5 is backward compatible with previous Bluetooth version 4.2 which is also supported by Apache Mynewt.

 ### Components

 A Bluetooth low energy stack (NimBLE included) consists of two components with several subcomponents: